Tongue and Lip Tie Release

 What is a tongue-tie?

-Clinically referred to as ankyloglossia, refers to an unusually short, thick or tight band of tissue tethering the bottom of the tongue’s tip or to the sides of the tongue towards the back teeth.
+Clinically referred to as ankyloglossia, a tongue-tie refers to a restrictive band of tissue that tethers the bottom of the tongue to the floor of the mouth.

-Otherwise known as an upper labial tie, a lip-tie attaches from the upper lip to the gums along the upper front teeth.
-A lip-tie restricts movement of the upper lip and can easily leave a strong gap between the front teeth.
+Otherwise known as an upper labial tie, which attaches the upper lip to the gums above your upper front teeth.
+A lip-tie restricts the movement of the upper lip and can easily leave a strong gap between the front teeth.

 - Frequent feedings, usually less than two hours apart